 Worm composting is a fun, year-round family project.
-How to compost?
-It's a simple process.
-You put some worms in a backyard or patio worm box, and feed them with table scraps (no dairy, fat, or meat) regularly.
+How to worm compost?
+You regularly put some worms in a backyard or patio worm box and feed them with table scraps (no dairy, fat, or meat).

-In a couple of weeks, you can drain off the excess liquid for a powerful fertilizer for your yard and garden.
-In a couple of months, you can use the new soil in your garden.
-Here's how to compost in eight steps.
+In a couple of weeks, you can drain the excess liquid for a potent fertilizer for your yard and garden.
+You can use the new soil in your garden in a couple of months.
+Here's how to worm compost in eight easy steps.

 Drill or poke holes along the sides of the plastic tub about 1/2 inch from the bottom for drainage.
 Poke some air holes near the top.